PHIL1HB. Phil HBSI Pillar

 A directed reading and/or research program on a topic or thinker selected by the student and approved by the director.
 1-18 credits.

 Experiential learning designed to apply the principles of philosophy.
 Prerequisite: A minimum cumulative GPA of 2.5 is required to enroll.
 1-18 credits.

 Selected topics in Philosophy.
 The topics will vary from semester to semester.
 Descriptions will be available from academic advisers.
 May be repeated for credit when topics change.
 1-3 credits.

-Students conduct research in philosophy under the direction of a faculty member and the Senior Honors Research Committee.
+Students conduct an in-depth project in philosophy under the direction of a faculty member and the Longwood Senior Thesis Committee.
 May be repeated as 499.
 3 credits.

-Students conduct research in philosophy under the direction of a faculty member and the Senior Honors Research Committee.
+Students conduct an in-depth project in philosophy under the direction of a faculty member and the Longwood Senior Thesis Committee.
 3 credits.